Rideau Trail Will Introduce You to Backpacking

 Speaking about the Narrows lock.
 "Before the arrival of the Royal Engineers, Rideau Lake stretched unbroken for 35 km / 22 miles between Newboro and the entrance of the Rideau River.
 The was, and is, no reason for this lock with its 1 meter / 3 ft lift, except for two factors - money and human life.
 The new causeway raised the lake's water level, saving excavation of hard rock, and therefore money, in the long artificial channel leading to the lock at Newboro.
 Furthermore, by speeding up the work here, many were saved from disease and death from the malarial fever which raged before the water level rose over the swamps behind the new dams", reads the information sign at the lock.
 Two things struck me: one - how smart the royal engineers were almost 200 years ago, and two - malaria in Canada.
 I can't imagine how different this country would have been if it was still the case now.

 This is not a secret that Ontario with its British heritage, the way we know it today, started in the triangle connecting Ottawa, Kingston and the towns immediately west of Montreal.
-The towns of Perth, Smith Falls, Merrickville, Westport, all about 200 years old, mean a lot for those into the Canadian history.
+The towns of Perth, Smith Falls, Merrickville, and Westport, all about 200 years old, mean a lot to those in Canadian history.

 Walking along cottage roads is less fun.
 Especially with a gravel bed as passing cars throw up clouds of dust.